w3f/Grants-Program/applications/skyepass.md

 1. We plan to build an auction market for user handle on a Substrate-based public chain. (refer above in `More Potential For a Password Manager`)
 2. We plan to build a market for trading digital identities.
+3. We plan to offer the identity solution in a consulting package for business teams.

 #### Hardware Wallet Integration